stravos97/java-documentation-notes/public static void main.md

 - **Command-Line Input**: When running a Java program via `java ClassName arg1 arg2`, the strings "arg1" and "arg2" are stored in `args` as `args[0]` and
   `args[1]` [DigitalOcean](https://www.digitalocean.com/community/tutorials/public-static-void-main-string-args-java-main-method).
-- **Common Applications**: Passing file paths, flags (e.g., "-verbose"), or parameters like user names for scripts, tools, or batch processing.
+- **Common Applications**: Passing file paths, flags (e.g., "-verbose"), or parameters like usernames for scripts, tools, or batch processing.
 For example, a file processor might use `args[0]` as the input file name [DigitalOcean](https://www.digitalocean.com/community/tutorials/public-static-void-main-string-args-java-main-method).
 - **Performance Considerations**: Handling large numbers of arguments is fine, but very long arrays could impact memory;